athento/athento-nx-ui/README.md

 ### Prerequisites ###

-MacOX:
+You can find install and quickstart information here: https://github.com/coolwanglu/pdf2htmlEX/wiki/Quick-Start

+Important about fonts:

-- You need to set the config fonts with _export FONTCONFIG_PATH=/opt/X11/lib/X11/fontconfig_
+- In MacOX: You need to set the config fonts with _export FONTCONFIG_PATH=/opt/X11/lib/X11/fontconfig_